MarcinKilarski/Website-Audit/seo.md

 In addition to this, when a larger, more established site sends users to you, it is a more powerful message to the search engines than if a smaller site had done so.
 Therefore, it is more rewarding to build relationships and links from other more popular and authoritative sites.
 This will also lead to your page receiving more referral traffic.

 On the other hand, links from spam or low quality sites may be devalued or not counted at all.
 Moreover, having a high number of these links pointing to your website may also lead to penalties.
 Therefore, it is important to review the sites linking to you every few months, and distance yourself from those with which you do not want to be associated with by disavowing them.
-You can use Google’s and Bing’s Disavow tool for this.
+You can use Google's and Bing's Disavow tool for this.

 ### 7.2.
 Referring Pages (aka Backlinks)